-Vancouver’s tea houses and cherry trees can be traced back to arrival of Japanese immigrants in the late 1800s, while the city’s Chinatown began with the Chinese workers who came to labor on the railroads and in Vancouver’s mines.
-Vancouver’s burgeoning lumber industry later attracted Indian workers, whose presence can still be felt in the six blocks around Main Street known as Punjabi Market or little India.
+Vancouver’s tea houses and cherry trees can be traced back to the arrival of Japanese immigrants in the late 1800s, while the city’s Chinatown began with the Chinese workers who came to labor on the railroads and in Vancouver’s mines.
+Vancouver’s burgeoning lumber industry later attracted Indian workers, whose presence can still be felt in the six blocks around Main Street known as Punjabi Market or Little India.
 Italians then followed after World War II, creating a community anchored around Commercial Drive that still lays claim to Vancouver’s best espresso bars.

 Other notable moments in Vancouver’s history include Houdini suspending himself from the city’s Sun Tower in 1920 and Elvis Priestly singing at Vancouver’s Empire Stadium in 1957.
 More recently, Vancouver has become a popular filming destination, resulting in the city being dubbed ‘Hollywood North’ while its hosting of the 2010 Winter Olympic Winter Games saw Canada proudly take home a gold medal in the men’s hockey.